VoxelForge/VoxelForge/API.md

 ## APIs
 A lot of things are possible by using one of the APIs in the mods.
 Note that not all APIs are documented yet, but it is planned.
-The following APIs should be more or less stable but keep in mind that VoxelCraft is still unfinished.
+The following APIs should be more or less stable but keep in mind that VoxelForge is still unfinished.
 All directory names are relative to `mods/`

 ### Items